 That said, it has come as a surprise to me how often Amazon creeps into my purchases even when I don’t deal with them direct.
 On Saturday morning whilst Ed was making a cup of coffee, the glass on our Bodum coffee press shattered.
 We’ve had the same coffee press for ten years and since the case and handle are intact I thought it would be simple enough to order a replacement part on Ebay rather than buy a whole new coffee press.
 I found a seller, placed my order and thought that was that.
 Until this morning, when the doorbell rang and I opened the door to a courier holding an Amazon box with my name on it.

-‘Fulfillment by Amazon’ is a service Amazon offers to small and medium sized businesses.
-For a fee, a private seller can store some of their product range in Amazon fulfillment centers across the country but list their products elsewhere on the web including common marketplaces such as Ebay and Etsy.
+‘Fulfilment by Amazon’ is a service Amazon offers to small and medium sized businesses.
+For a fee, a private seller can store some of their product range in Amazon fulfilment centres across the country but list their products elsewhere on the web including common marketplaces such as Ebay and Etsy.
 Once an order is placed on Ebay, Etsy or elsewhere, the order is processed by Amazon.
 This is how I found myself in the position of having ordered a replacement glass for my coffee press on Ebay yet receiving an Amazon box in the post.

-Amazon fulfillment is frustrating, because it’s very hard to avoid this interaction with Amazon as it is a hidden transaction.
+Amazon fulfilment is frustrating, because it’s very hard to avoid this interaction with Amazon as it is a hidden transaction.
 It only becomes apparent that you have contributed to the already healthy lining of Amazon’s pockets when the items you have ordered arrive in the post.
-Amazon Fulfillment is also problematic as it is changing the shape of our marketplaces by stealth.
-The more sellers use ‘Fulfillment by Amazon’, the more bargaining power Amazon have with delivery companies and Royal Mail to drive delivery costs down, and so it becomes a positive feedback cycle whereby sellers are at a disadvantage if they avoid using Amazon’s fulfillment service.
-In a world where the majority of customers only care about getting their hands on the product for the lowest price, independent sellers are at a disadvantage if they choose not to use Amazon Fulfillment.
+Amazon Fulfilment is also problematic as it is changing the shape of our marketplaces by stealth.
+The more sellers use ‘Fulfilment by Amazon’, the more bargaining power Amazon have with delivery companies and Royal Mail to drive delivery costs down, and so it becomes a positive feedback cycle whereby sellers are at a disadvantage if they avoid using Amazon’s fulfilment service.
+In a world where the majority of customers only care about getting their hands on the product for the lowest price, independent sellers are at a disadvantage if they choose not to use Amazon Fulfilment.
 It appears that it’s simply not cost-effective to avoid it once you scale your business beyond a certain point.

 I am not against successful businesses, big businesses or even chains just because of their success or size, but rather because of how some of these businesses conduct themselves.
 My problem with Amazon, Facebook and Google (to name the big three) lies in how they have been ruthless in destroying or buying up all competition, their disregard for privacy, and how they treat others, including their own employees.
 I don’t want to support companies who micromanage their staff to such an extent that toilet breaks are timed and staff who witness a colleague die in front of them whilst at work are immediately told to get back to putting packages in boxes.
 I don’t want to support companies that give financial support to groups and individuals who deny climate change, and I don’t want to support companies who allow far-right propaganda and hate speech to spread on their platform and absolve themselves of all responsibility as a publisher.